This property is ideal for friends or family M.Y Raven offers contemporary, quality accommodation only a short walk from the shores of Ullswater.

 On entering the cottage there is tons of space for coats and boots before entering the large open plan living room.
 The quality fitted kitchen is well appointed with fridge/freezer, washer/drier and dishwasher and has plenty of space to cook, accompanied by the patio this makes a great space for entertaining guests.
 The large windows flood the room with light and offer views across the grounds.
 Large, comfortable, leather sofas and a cosy log fire offer the ideal place to relax in an evening and the large dining table is great for socialising on an evening over dinner or to gather the family for breakfast in the morning.

-Upstairs choose from three bedrooms; the master bedroom with double bed offers TV, lake views and ensuite shower room, the second room can be made up either as a double bed or two 2'6 single beds and has a TV and views to the lake.
-For the third bedroom there is a choice of either a double bedroom with TV and Lake Views or a cosy twin bedded room with two 2'6 twin beds with TV and Lake Views.
+Upstairs choose from three bedrooms; the master bedroom with double bed offers TV, lake views and ensuite shower room, the second room with a double bed and has a TV and views to the lake.
+For the third bedroom this is a cosy twin bedded room with two 2'6 twin beds with TV and Lake Views.

 The bedrooms are complemented with a large family bathroom consisting of a bath/shower, basin and WC.